Introduction to SQL

 • bigint: from -2^63 to 2^63-1 or from 0 to 2^64-1.

-• float(p, s): with a range from −3.402823466E+38 to −1.175494351E-38 and from 1.175494351E-38 to 3.402823466E+38;
+• float(p, s): with a range from −3.402823466E+38 to −1.175494351E-38 or from 1.175494351E-38 to 3.402823466E+38;

-• Dates and time: the available types are:
+• Dates and time: The available types are:

-• date: with default format YYYY-MM-DD, with a range from January 1, 1000 to December 31, 9999;
+• date: with default format YYYY-MM-DD, ranging from January 1, 1000, to December 31, 9999;

-• datetime: with default format YYYY-MM-DD HH:MI:SS, with a range from midnight on January 1, 1000 to midnight on December 31, 9999;
+• datetime: with default format YYYY-MM-DD HH:MI:SS, ranging from midnight on January 1, 1000, to midnight on December 31, 9999;

-• timestamp: same as datetime but with a range from midnight on January 1, 1970 to 22:14:07.999 on January 18, 2038;
+• timestamp: same as datetime but ranging from midnight on January 1, 1970, to 22:14:07.999 on January 18, 2038;

-• year: with format YYYY, with range 1901 to 2155;
+• year: with format YYYY, ranging from 1901 to 2155;

-• time: with format HHH:MI:SS, with range -838:59:59 to 838:59:59.
+• time: with format HHH:MI:SS, ranging from -838:59:59 to 838:59:59.
 To enter a value in these types, you must provide a string in the specified format.

 Creating a table